KevinLiTian/Harvard_CS50_AI/5.Neural_Networks/traffic/README.md

 ## How to Use

-Make sure Tensorflow, opencv-python and scikit-learn are installed.
+Make sure `Tensorflow`, `opencv-python` and `scikit-learn` are installed.
 If not, run the following command

 `pip install tensorflow opencv-python scikit-learn`